Ward of Court

 Ward of Court Objections

-Once the application process is complete, a notice of the proposed Wardship must be served personally to the person who is the subject of the application.
-The documents that are shown to the potential Ward of Court will notify them of their right to object.
-The person who is the subject of a Wardship application can object to them being made a Ward of Court.
+Complete the application process, then personally serve the proposed Wardship notice to the subject.
+The documents show the potential Ward of Court their right to object.
+The subject can object to becoming a Ward of Court.

 Often there is no objection from this person as in losing their mental capacity they will have most likely lost the ability to understand matters, including the Ward of Court legal process.